rch-goldsnaker/esp32-OTA-Provi-TB/README.md

 - **Version TEST**: Basic implementation to understand OTA functionality
 - **Version CORE**: Complete version with graphical interface on Heltec V3 OLED display

+### 💡 Example Use Case: Temperature and Humidity Monitoring

+This project includes a practical example of version management where:

+- **Version 1.0.0**: Configured to send **temperature** telemetry data to ThingsBoard
+- **Version 1.0.1**: Updated version configured to send **humidity** telemetry data instead

+This demonstrates how OTA updates can be used to change device functionality remotely without physical access, perfect for:
+- Switching between different sensor readings
+- Updating device behavior based on deployment needs
+- Testing different telemetry configurations in production environments

 ## 🔧 Required Hardware

 - **Heltec WiFi LoRa 32 V3** (or compatible ESP32 with OLED display)